ofirdagan/velo-workshop/step1.md

     ![dataset settings](assets/dataset_settings.png)

-    * Now we can select the repeater and bind the text to the "Name" field in the dataset
+    * Now we can select the repeater and bind the text to the "Name" field in the dataset.
+Important to note that in the editor we won't see the actual data from the database.

     ![data bind](assets/data_bind.png)

 9. Add new service

    * We'll add new services using a lightbox.
 First let's drag a new lightbox to the stage

    ![light box](assets/lightbox.png)

    * Drag a dataset into the light box.
 This dataset will be used to add new services.
 Set the dataset to "Write only"
    * Delete the UI that comes with the preset and add a `Text Input` and a `Button`.
 Your light box should look similar to this one:
    ![new service modal](assets/new_service_modal.png)